fuzziqersoftware/newserv/README.md

 Everything in this section requires resource_dasm to be installed, so newserv can use the PowerPC assembler and disassembler from its libresource_file library.
 If resource_dasm is not installed, newserv will still build and run, but these features will not be available.

 You can put patches in the system/ppc directory with filenames like PatchName.patch.s and they will appear in the Patches menu for PSO GC clients that support patching.
 Patches are written in PowerPC assembly and are compiled when newserv is started.
-See system/ppc/WriteMemory.s for a commented example of such a function.
+The PowerPC assembly system's features are documented in the comments in system/ppc/WriteMemory.s - this file is not a patch itself, but it describes how patches may be written and the restrictions that apply to them.

 You can also put DOL files in the system/dol directory, and they will appear in the Programs menu.
-Selecting a DOL file there will load the file into their GameCube's memory and run it, just like the old homebrew loaders (PSUL and PSOload) did.
+Selecting a DOL file there will load the file into the GameCube's memory and run it, just like the old homebrew loaders (PSUL and PSOload) did.
 For this to work, ReadMemoryWord.s, WriteMemory.s, and RunDOL.s must be present in the system/ppc directory.
 This has been tested on Dolphin but not on a real GameCube, so results may vary.

 I mainly built the DOL loading functionality for documentation purposes.
 By now, there are many better ways to load homebrew code on an unmodified GameCube, but to my knowledge there isn't another open-source implementation of this method in existence.